 Over time all septic tank systems, regardless of pumping, accumulate some solids and other debris in their drain pipes.
 This is normal and when dealt with properly, doesn’t lead to any issues.
 The presence of built-up solids clogs the pipes that connect your septic tank to the drain field.
 When a clog forms in your system, it can cause your tank to not operate efficiently, and if not removed could lead to major issues in the future.
 A professional septic maintenance company can remove clogs and any built-up gunk with high-pressure water jetting.
 Water jetting involves shooting high-pressure water into the pipes of your septic system to clear out any clogs and debris.
 While the frequency at which you need to water jet your system varies, a safe rule of thumb is every five years to completely flush out any accumulated waste and debris.

-At True Plumbers, we repair and maintain sewers, drain fields, and septic tank systems to ensure your system runs flawlessly.
+At True Plumbers & AC, we repair and maintain sewers, drain fields, and septic tank systems to ensure your system runs flawlessly.

 Add Bacteria to Your System to Help Break Down Waste